olivier-etienne/ansible-qualif/INSTALL.md

 	- As IP address changed, copy again public SSH key content to qualif/debug bench ssh-copy-id -i ~/.ssh/id_rsa.pub qualif@xxx.xxx.xxx.xxx

-	- Edit second row of each [debug] / [qualif] group in ansible host file with correct IP address (internal)
+	- Update first row of each [debug] / [qualif] group in ansible host file with correct IP address

-	- Run the debug script to install debug bench (set restore_nas to false if no nas available) ansible-playbook -i hosts debug.yml --ask-become-pass Then enter the root password
+	- Run the debug script to install debug bench (set restore_nas to false if no nas available) ansible-playbook -i hosts debug.yml --ask-become-pass Then enter the root password when asked

-	- Run the qualif script to install qualif bench  (set restore_nas to false if no nas available) ansible-playbook -i hosts qualif.yml --ask-become-pass Then enter the root password
+	- Run the qualif script to install qualif bench  (set restore_nas to false if no nas available) ansible-playbook -i hosts qualif.yml --ask-become-pass Then enter the root password when asked

 	- Reboot debug / qualif bench
 	    shutdown -r now

+Note: roles can be enable/disable by editing preinstall.yml/debug.yml/qualif.yml files